 But devising shorter traffic cycle lengths will, cheaply and efficiently, lower the city’s high blood pressure and promote a more peaceful coexistence between cars and people.

-A former transportation planner at the Department of Planning, Gerald Neily edits the blog, Baltimoreinnerspace.blogspot.com.
+GERALD NEILY, a retired transportation planner at the Baltimore Department of Planning, edits Baltimoreinnerspace.blogspot.com.